w3c/ServiceWorker/explainer.md

 });
 ```

-In the above, I’m capturing requests that end `.jpg` and instead responding with a Google doodle. `fetch()` requests are CORS by default, but by setting `no-cors` I can use the response even if it doesn’t have CORS access headers (although I can’t access the content with JavaScript).
+In the above, I’m capturing requests that end in `.jpg` and instead responding with a Google doodle. `fetch()` requests are CORS by default, but by setting `no-cors` I can use the response even if it doesn’t have CORS access headers (although I can’t access the content with JavaScript).
 [Here’s a demo of that](https://jakearchibald.github.io/isserviceworkerready/demos/img-rewrite/).

 Promises let you fall back from one method to another: